In Delhi for Holi, actor-filmmaker Satish Kaushik dies of heart attack | Entertainment

 Kaushik, who acted, directed, wrote and produced a range of films over four decades and also straddled the multiple worlds of theatre, cinema, OTT and TV, was at a friend's home in Delhi when he began to feel uneasy, his friend and colleague Anupam Kher told PTI. ''He told his driver to take him to the hospital... he suffered a heart attack around 1 am on the way,'' Kher told PTI.

-The last rites of the multi-faceted artiste will be held in Mumbai this evening, Kaushik's manager Santosh Rai ''He (Kaushik) was not feeling well.
-So he called me up and I took him to hospital,'' Rai said, recapping his last moments.
+Recapping his last moments, Kaushik's manager Santosh Rai said, ''He (Kaushik) was not feeling well.
+So he called me up and I took him to hospital.''
+The last rites of the multi-faceted artiste were held at the Versova crematorium in Mumbai around 8.30 pm in the presence of his family members and close friends.

+A host of his industry colleagues, including Salman Khan, Ranbir Kapoor, Abhishek Bachchan, Tabu, Shilpa Shetty, Javed Akhtar and Nawazuddin Siddiqui, visited his residence in Mumbai to offer their condolences.

 Kaushik's last tweet on Tuesday was a series of photographs of him playing Holi at a Mumbai party hosted by lyricist Javed Akhtar.
 On Wednesday, he was at a friend's farmhouse in Delhi to celebrate the festival of colours, sources in Gurugram said.
 He felt dizzy late in the night and was taken to the Fortis Hospital in Gurugram, abutting Delhi, where he was declared ''brought dead on arrival'', hospital sources said.
 Kaushik, whose directing credits include ''Tere Naam'' and ''Mujhe Kucch Kehna Hai'', is survived by his wife Shashi and daughter Vanshika.
 The sudden death of the actor, an alumnus of Delhi's National School of Drama and Pune's Film and Television Institute of India, shocked the fraternity and those outside it.